THERE IS A REASON LEHIGH VALLEY IS DIFFERENT.

 The region’s access to markets, space, capital, and talented labor are unparalleled.
 The economy is thriving, the culture is diverse, and the quality of life is phenomenal.
 Companies and people are choosing to locate and work in Lehigh Valley and start a new venture in a growing region that’s famous for its makers.

 Thanks in part to changing demographic trends and preferences, the cities, boroughs, and towns of Lehigh Valley have increasingly become a symbol of the overall strength of the region.
-Lehigh Valley has thriving downtown neighborhoods in each of its three cities, placing the region in a perfect position to capitalize on the growing trends of people and workers seeking the life-work balance offered here.
+Lehigh Valley has thriving downtown neighborhoods in each of its three cities, placing the region in a perfect position to offer businesses and their workers the ideal life-work balance that’s offered here.